 There are multiple categories available for individuals seeking permanent residency in the United States.
 Each of these categories has different eligibility requirements.
 Some of these categories require a specific relationship with a spouse or family member.
 Others stem from specific employment or even status as a victim of domestic violence.

-The most common categories to pursue Green Cards include:
+The most common categories for pursuing Green Cards include:

 - Family relationships.
 You could pursue a Green Card based on your relationship with U.S. citizens or lawful permanent residents.
 These relationships could include spouses, siblings, parents, or children, depending on the circumstances.

 - Employment.
 There are a few employment-based Green Card options.
 The United States offers foreign investors the ability to secure a Green Card if they invest in U.S. businesses.
-Alternatively, employees that provide extraordinary abilities could also earn a Green Card.
+Alternatively, employees who provide extraordinary abilities could also earn a Green Card.
+Some common employment visas include: H1, EB-2, and EB-4.

 The Green Card Process